AverageHoarder/mkvpropr/README.md

 This regex is used as a fallback if the episode title extraction via a matching .nfo file has failed.<br>
 Adjust it according to your naming scheme.
 If all your episodes are named `Series name SxxExx Episode` for example, you could use:<br>
 `'^.* \S\d{2,4}E\d{2,4}(?: S\d{2,4}E\d{2,4})* (.*)\.mkv$'`<br>
-Assuming multi-episodes are named `Series name SxxExx SxxExx Episode name`.<br>
+Assuming multi-episodes are named `series name SxxExx SxxExx episode name`.<br>
 If you want to disable the fallback, set this to `'^_$'` so it never matches.

 ### pattern_movie
-This regex is used as a fallback if the movie title extraction via a matching .nfo file has failed.<br>
+This regex is used as a fallback if the movie title extraction via a matching .nfo file has failed (happens for multi-episode files for example)<br>
 Adjust it according to your naming scheme.
-If your movies are named `Title (year).mkv` for example, you could use:<br>
+If your movies are named `movie name (year).mkv` for example, you could use:<br>
 `'^(.*)\s\(\d{4}\)\.mkv$'`<br>
 If you want to disable the fallback, set this to `'^_$'` so it never matches.

 ## Usage in detail
 Either run `mkvp.py` in the root of the directory you wish to recursively edit or provide the directory via `mkvp.py -d`<br>
 After scanning, extracting information and grouping the files, the script will ask you for inputs for each group of files.<br>
-You can then use the codes you've added to [langs](https://github.com/AverageHoarder/mkvpropr?tab=readme-ov-file#langs) in the config to quickly assign track names, languages and flags.
+You can then use the inputs you've added to [langs](https://github.com/AverageHoarder/mkvpropr?tab=readme-ov-file#langs) in the config to quickly assign track names, languages and flags.

 **Example movie**:<br>
 Video track: English<br>